michaelgrosner/tribeca/MANUAL.md

 * `widthPong` - Minimum width of our quote in USD (ex. a value of .3 is 30 cents).
 Used only if previous Pings exists in the opposite side.

 * `bidSize` - Maximum bid size of our quote in BTC (ex. a value of 1.5 is 1.5 bitcoins).
-With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `size`.
+With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack.

 * `askSize` - Maximum ask size of our quote in BTC (ex. a value of 1.5 is 1.5 bitcoins).
-With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `size`.
+With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack.

-* `max` - Use `bidSize` and `askSize` as minimums and automatically find the maximum possible size based on the current target based position (just as having enabled `apr` on `Size` but before your position diverges more than `pDiv`).
+* `max` - Use `bidSize` and `askSize` as minimums and automatically find the maximum possible size based on the current target based position (just as having enabled `apr` on `Size` but even before your position diverges more than `pDiv`).

 * `fv` - Sets the fair value calculation mode